PeerInfinity/Archipelago/docs/json/user/standard-client.md

 This view displays a grid of every location in your game.
 Each card shows:

 -   **Name & Region:** The location's name and the region it's in.
 The region name is a clickable link.
-- **Accessibility Status:** The card's color indicates its status:
+-   **Accessibility Status:** The card's color instantly communicates its status:
     -   **Green:** You can reach the location and have the items to access it.
     -   **Red:** The location is completely inaccessible.
-  - **Yellow/Orange:** You can reach the region, but lack the items to access the location (or vice-versa).
+    -   **Yellow/Orange:** You can either reach the region but lack items for the location, or you have the items for the location but cannot yet reach its region.
-  - **Blue:** You have clicked this location to check it, but the tracker is waiting for the state to update (this is usually very brief).
+    -   **Blue:** The check for this location is "pending" and awaiting a state update.
     -   **Black:** You have already checked this location.
-  - **Gray:** The web client can't evaluate the logic for this location as either true or false.
+    -   **Gray:** The client cannot evaluate the logic for this location as either true or false.
 -   **Access Rule:** A visual tree shows the exact logic required, with conditions you meet highlighted in green and unmet ones in red.

 #### Exits View